-- \$ Application.
+- Application.
 Displays the application as identified by Cisco's NBAR classification engine. - You can select one of the following units to display and sort the specific items in the report using the Display and sort by option on the report configuration dialog.
 The selected option appears as the first column header in the report and is used to sort the top "n" items. - § Bytes.
-Displays the total number of bytes transmitted for the specific item in the report category for the selected date range. - 9 Packets.
-Displays the total number of packets for the specific item in the report category for the selected date range.

-- § Flows.
-Displays the total number of flows for the specific item in the report category for the selected date range. - § Throughput.
-Displays the average bit rate, packet rate or flow rate, in multiples of the selected unit (e.g. Kbps, Mbps, or Gbps) for the specific item in the report category for the selected date range. - § Usage.
-Displays the percentage of the total available bandwidth used by the specific item in the report category for the selected date range. - Note: Utilization is displayed as N/A if a speed is not specified for the interface, or if you have selected to display packets or flows in the report.
+Displays the total number of bytes transmitted for the specific item in the report category for the selected date range. - § Packets.
+Displays the total number of packets for the specific item in the report category for the selected date range. - § Flows.
+Displays the total number of flows for the specific item in the report category for the selected date range. - Throughput.
+Displays the average bit rate, packet rate or flow rate, in multiples of the selected unit (e.g. Kbps, Mbps, or Gbps) for the specific item in the report category for the selected date range. - Solution Usage.
+Displays the percentage of the total available bandwidth used by the specific item in the report category for the selected date range.

+Note: Utilization is displayed as N/A if a speed is not specified for the interface, or if you have selected to display packets or flows in the report.
 If you are displaying bytes, you can set the interface speed on the Flow Interface dialog.
-To navigate to the Flow Interface dialog, click the Configure link in the message appearing above the dashboard reports. - 9 Percentage.
+To navigate to the Flow Interface dialog, click the Configure link in the message appearing above the dashboard reports.

+- § Percentage.
 Displays the percentage of the total traffic for the specific item in the report category for the selected date range. - § Totals (row title).
 Displays the total of all of the items in the report category, specified and unspecified (Others).
+This row shows the interface totals for each column in the report.

+79999

+Note: The

+report to

-This row shows the interface totals for each column in the report. - Note: The source device must be configured to generate NBAR information in order for this report to generate data for the source device. - Note: For the Top NBAR Applications Flow Details report, NBAR information generated by the source device is gathered by Flow Monitor from flow data using Flexible NetFlow. - Note: For the Top NBAR Applications Interface Totals report, the NBAR information is gathered from the source device using SNMP polling.
+Note: The source device must be configured to generate NBAR information in order for this report to generate data for the source device.

+Note: For the Top NBAR Applications - Flow Details report, NBAR information generated by the source device is gathered by Flow Monitor from flow data using Flexible NetFlow.

+Note: For the Top NBAR Applications - Interface Totals report, the NBAR information is gathered from the source device using SNMP polling.
 The Poll source for NBAR information option is available on the Flow Source dialog.